 The residence hall program is administered by professionally trained persons and by a carefully selected and trained group of upper-class students called resident advisors (RAs).
 One RA is located in each living unit of about 40 students, and a staff member is on duty each day and night throughout the term.
 The RA staff takes seriously its role of maintaining a positive and healthy living environment that supports the academic endeavor.
-This is accomplished by keeping in close contact with residents, planning and presenting varied programs within the living unit, and setting and interpreting behavioral expectations.
+This is accomplished by keeping in close contact with residents, planning and presenting varied programs within the living unit and setting and interpreting behavioral expectations.

-Students who live in the residence halls dine in Forrer Dining Hall, the Rafskeller, Jazzman's Café, and the 1780 Café.
+Students who live in the residence halls dine in Forrer Dining Hall, the Rafskeller, Jazzman's Cafe and the 1780 Cafe.
 Room and board is a combined program, and residents are charged for meals on a group-rate basis that takes into account the meals a student might miss during the school year.
 For this reason, students receive no rebates for missed meals.
 However, a variable meal plan is available.
 Students are offered a varied menu, and extended dining periods are scheduled.
 Special meals are available for students with medical or special dietary needs.

-First-year women live in Forrer Hall, and first-year men live in Clay Hall.
+First-year students live in Forrer Hall.
 All rooms are designed for double occupancy.
 In these traditional residences, communal bath and restroom facilities are located on each floor.

-Single rooms, if requested and if available, are assigned to students on the basis of course units earned and typically are not assigned to first-year students.
+Single rooms, if requested and if available, are assigned to students based on medical or environmental needs.
 An additional fee is charged for a single room.

-Each student is supplied with a single bed, closet, bureau, desk, chair, and wastebasket.
-In most cases, window shades and study lights are provided, and all rooms have a private telephone with voice mail, Internet access, individually controlled heating and cooling units, and cable television access.
+Each student is supplied with a single bed, closet, dresser, desk and chair.
+In most cases, window shades and study lights are provided, and all rooms have Internet access, individually controlled heating and cooling units and cable television access.

-Sophomores, juniors, and seniors may choose from several living options including suites for four (two rooms sharing a bathroom), apartments for two or four, single rooms, and traditional two-person rooms.
-Upper-class students live in Davis Hall, Forrer Hall, Hazelrigg Hall, Poole Residence Center, Rosenthal Residence Complex, and Thomson Hall.
+Sophomores, juniors and seniors may choose from several living options including suites for four (two rooms sharing a bathroom), apartments for two or four, single rooms and traditional two-person rooms.
+Upper-class students live in Forrer Hall, New Residence Hall #1, Hazelrigg Hall, Poole Residence Center, Rosenthal Residence Complex, Thomson Hall and Fourth Street Apartments.